se-edu/collate/docs/Developer-Guide.md

 1) The GUI component consists of JavaFX's FXML files which define the layout that users interact with and the Java files which control these FXML files.

 2) The TUI component is an alternative of the GUI component.
-Users can enter commands through the command line interface (CLI),
+Users can enter commands through the command line interface (CLI).

 2) The Backend component contains all the logic needed to parse users' commands, store collated data into individual files, etc.